 - BFS: His reishi sword is as long as he is tall (and he's very tall), and also extremely wide.

 - Big Bad: He has since replaced Aizen for overall driver of the conflict.

-- Blood Knight: When the Shinigami end up getting their Bankai back (besides Zanka no Tachi), Yhwach simply... smiles.
+- Blood Knight: When the Soul Reapers end up getting their Bankai back (besides Zanka no Tachi), Yhwach simply... smiles.
 It quickly turns into a wide, maniacal grin.

-- The Chessmaster: Haschwalth believes Yhwach named Uryuu his successor to pre-empt any betrayal by Uryuu.
-Haschwalth's reasoning is that Yhwach is using Uryuu to sow such discontent among the army that the army will scrutinize Uryuu too closely for Uryuu to be able to make any move against Yhwach.
-It's also implied that Uryuu's aware this.
+- The Chessmaster: Haschwalth believes Yhwach named Uryuu his successor to preempt any betrayal by Uryuu.
+Haschwalth's reasoning is that Yhwach is using Uryuu to sow such discontent among the army that they will then scrutinize Uryuu too closely for Uryuu to be able to make any move against Yhwach.
+It's also implied that Uryuu's aware of this.

 - Cold-Blooded Torture: His treatment of Luders very closely resembles this.